 - Fill the Collins glass with ice cubes

-- Add the Seagram’s Seven Crown Whisky to the glass
+- Add two shots of Seagram’s Seven Crown Whisky to the glass

-- Add 7-up to the glass or to top it off
+- Add about 4 shots of 7-up to the glass or enough to top it off

 - Stir lightly with a stirrer or a long spoon